Hanging Up the Car Keys

 As part of the Seniors on the Move project, transportation stakeholders in Metro Vancouver collaboratively produced a print brochure to help guide the conversation around when is the right time to stop driving, or drive less, along with transportation options.
 Click here to download the brochure.

 We’ve also included some resources below to help you make this transition easier.
-Here are some Frequently Asked Questions you may be asking also…
+Here are some Frequently Asked Questions you may also be asking…

 Q: My driver’s license is up for renewal, how does the Driver Medical Fitness Program affect me?